alphyos/CyberStart-2024/challenges/intern-base/Hextraordinary-L03C01.md

 ![image of email](/assets/hextraordinary1.png)

 - Insert into an [XOR calculator](https://xor.pw/#) with the first set of numbers as an input and the second as the second.
-Add “0x” in front of the output.
+Add “0x” in front of the output
-- If you can help us unravel this code, we'll gain an important new informant.
+- If you can help us unravel this code, we'll gain an important new informant

 ![image of xor calculator](/assets/hextraordinary2.png)